NoNotNotes/Mneme/Garden/05/515a-rheumatoid-arthritis.md

 # Medical Management
 In all phases of RA, the main goal is to **decrease joint pain** and **swelling**, **achieve clinical remission**, **decrease the likelihood of joint deformity**, and **minimize disability**.
 Aggressive and early treatment regimens are warranted.
 The use of a targeted pharmacologic treatment strategy is recommended.
-1. **Early Rheumatoid Arthritis**: treatment with a **nonbiologic or biologic disease-modifiyng antirheumatic drugs** (DMARDs), with the goal of **preventing inflammation** and **joint damage**.
+1. **Early Rheumatoid Arthritis**: treatment with a **nonbiologic or biologic disease-modifying antirheumatic drugs** (DMARDs), with the goal of **preventing inflammation** and **joint damage**.
 It is recommended to start with nonbiologic DMARDs. **Methotrexate** is preferred, but leflunomide, sulfasalazine, or hydroxychloroquine are also used.
-Tofacitinibic within 3 months of disease onset may also be used.
+Tofacitinib within 3 months of disease onset may also be used.
 	- **Biologic DMARDs** are specifically engineered to target the most proinflammatory mediators in RA: TNF-alpha, B cells, T cells, IL-1, and IL-6.
 These work better, but are more expensive.
 They are reserved for patients with persistent moderate to severe RA who have not responded to synthetic DMARDs.
 	- **Routine liver and kidney function tests** are performed, along with CBCs for anemia.
 Dosage may need to be modified if renal impairment occurs.
 	- DMARD treatment often produces relief within 6 weeks, but may take longer. **Corticosteroids** can act as a temporary "*bridge*" in treatment.